19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 (a) the Registrar of Public Accountants and any Deputy or Assistant Registrar of Public Accountants appointed under the Accountants Act (Cap.
 2);

-(b) the Registrar of Businesses and any Deputy or Assistant Registrar of Businesses appointed under the Business Registration Act (Cap.
-32);
+(b) the Registrar of Business Names and any Deputy Registrar or Assistant Registrar of Business Names appointed under the Business Names Registration Act 2014;

+[Act 29 of 2014 wef 03/01/2016]

 (c) the Registrar of Companies and any Deputy or Assistant Registrar of Companies appointed under the Companies Act (Cap.
 50);